 (a)

 Figure 3: Comparison of nanopore sequencing results for CpG sites 31 and 84 in the MGMT CpG island to the MGMT STP27 classifies. a) Methylation percentage of CpGs 31 and 84 for all samples in the Rapid-CNS cohort.
-Known status of these samples was derrived from the STP27 classifier. b) Average methylation of CpGs 31 and 84 plotted agains the known methylation status. c) Confusion matrix showing concordance of STP27 classifier (known status) and classification based on average methylation of CpGs 31 and 84 as determined by nanopore sequencing.
+Known status of these samples was derrived from the STP27 classifier. b) Average methylation of CpGs 31 and 84 plotted against the known methylation status. c) Confusion matrix showing concordance of STP27 classifier (known status), and classification based on average methylation of CpGs 31 and 84 as determined by nanopore sequencing.

 5